franciscofbc/franciscofbc/README.md

 I'm from and living in Rio Grande do Sul and I'm searching for my first job as a dev

-I'm graduated in Computer Science at Unijui and at the moment I'm taking a course on EBAC to become a full stack dev (currently I'm learning skills related to back end like **python and SQL**)
+I'm graduated in Computer Science at Unijui and at the moment I'm taking a course on EBAC to become a full stack dev (currently I'm learning skills related to front end)

 Some of my projects you can find here: https://my-personal-portfolio-fcc.vercel.app/